demetgas/frontend-project/README.md

-# frontend-project
+# Fully responsive frontend-project
-A frontend project for beginners :)
+A frontend project for beginners (HTML,CSS,Javascript) :)
 Credit to Brian Design from Youtube